DOGON DOORLOCKS 2, MALI

 Doorlock 25

-Photographs © Tim Hamill
+Photographs © Hamill Gallery

-DOGON DOORLOCKS 2, Mali
+DOGON, DOORLOCKS 2, Mali

 Used to protect houses and granaries, Dogon doorlocks range from the abstract and symbolic to representations of ancestors.
 Gravity-fed metal pins drop into holes in the sliding bolt, some of which also have a metal cover for additional strength and resistence to wear.
 Locks such as these were afixed with large iron staples through holes to house doors, which were usually plainer than the famous carved granary doors.
 Placing an image of an ancestor on the doorlock offered additional protection by making the door sacrosanct.

-GO TO DOGON DOORLOCKS PAGE
+GO TO DOGON DOORLOCKS ARCHIVES PAGE (ALL SOLD)

-GO TO DOGON DOORS PAGE
+GO TO DOGON HOUSE DOORS PAGE

-GO TO DOGON GRANARY DOORS PAGE
+GO TO DOGON GRANARY DOORS 2 PAGE

-GO TO DOGON GRANARY DOORS PAGE
+GO TO DOGON GRANARY DOORS ARCHIVES PAGE (ALL SOLD)

-RETURN TO AFRICAN DOORS PAGE
+GO TO AFRICAN DOORS PAGE

-RETURN TO ART OF DOGON EXHIBITION PAGE
+GO TO ART OF THE DOGON EXHIBITION PAGE

-RETURN TO AFRICAN DOOR EXHIBITION PAGE
+GO TO AFRICAN DOORS EXHIBITION PAGE

 GO TO DOGON FIGURES PAGE